 “We have all benefited enormously and learned a huge amount about ourselves and our potential and also about how contemporary music can be presented to new audiences" - The Fretful Federation Mandolin Orchestra

-In 2020/21 for the first time, alongside the usual pairing of one group and one creator, places will be available for two groups to apply to work together with a matched music creator, and we are also able to offer groups the opportunity to select their own music creator.
+As well as pairings of one group and one creator, places are available for two groups to apply to work together with a matched music creator.

 What do leisure-time groups gain?